Members of Slow Food North Louisiana holding fresh-cut zinnia bouquets at Raccoon Bend Farms.

 A Tactile Sensitivity

-I always noticed that I had some kind of tactile sensitivity.
-As a little girl, I would rub my face against stuffed animals and run my fingers over rough surfaces like the seams of clothing.
+I always noticed that I had some tactile sensitivity.
+As a little girl, I would rub my face against stuffed animals.
+I ran my fingers over rough surfaces like the seams of clothing.
 There was something comforting in those sensations, a way to soothe myself when the world felt overwhelming.
-This need for tactile interaction continued into adulthood, eventually leading me to the discovery of a new solution to add to my anxiety toolbox.
+This need for tactile interaction continued into adulthood.
+It eventually led me to the discovery of a new solution to add to my anxiety toolbox.

 The Velcro Solution

-I first realized that Velcro could be a cool solution when I was carrying a backpack one day and my fingers brushed against a piece of Velcro on its surface.
-I found a piece of adhesive type (hook side) of Velcro and folded it in half so I have a two sided piece to carry in my pocket.
+I first realized that Velcro is a cool solution when I was carrying a backpack one day.
+My fingers brushed against a piece of Velcro on its surface.
+I found a piece of adhesive type (hook side) of Velcro and folded it in half.
+Now, I have a two sided piece to carry in my pocket.
 At first, carrying it in my pocket felt strange.
 I worried that others would judge me if they saw me fidgeting with it.
 Occasionally, I would drop it and I would feel such embarrassment.
 The fear of being noticed, of standing out for something I considered odd, made my anxiety even worse.
 Yet, the tactile sensation of pressing the Velcro into my fingertips provided a sense of relief.
-It was my little secret—a simple act that helped ground me when I felt unsteady.
+It was my little secret, a simple act that helped ground me when I felt unsteady.

 The Journey to Acceptance

 This conversation opened the floodgates to a new understanding.
-It was no longer just a piece of looped fabric; I could now think of it a tool to control my anxiety.
+It was no longer just a piece of looped fabric.
+I now think of it as a tool to control my anxiety.

 Embracing Fidgeting